Flutterish/rurusetto-addon/README.md

   * Some strings contain a `{0}` or `{1}` etc. These are going to be replaced by something such as a number, a link or an error code.
 All entries which contain them must be commented by explaining what they are
 * If you can build, run `LocalisationGenerator.csproj`.
 This time confirm and generate resource files.
 If you do not know how to build, a collaborator will do this step for you when you submit your PR
 * Open a PR (Pull Request) to submit your changes for review

+You can also contribute to the [rūrusetto wiki](https://rulesets.info) or any of the rulesets you discover!
+Make sure to show some ❤️ to the awesome people who develop and maintain them.